Retro-Devils/O.P.P/README.md

 # How does this work?

-This uses omxplayer and (maybe) qjoypad.
+This uses omxplayer, retropie setup menu script, and retropie.

-Omx plays videos and qjoy maps a keyboard to controller.
+- Omxplayer plays Movies.

+- Retropie setup menu script enables joystick support.

-Retropie of course launches the videos.
+- Retropie of course launches the videos.

 # Accepted Video Files

 .mp4 .mpv .avi

+# Troubleshooting

+- Video failed to launch?
+-
+    - Remove spaces add - instead.
+Example rename Superman 2022.mp4 to Superman-2022.mp4

+# Credits

+HUGE HUGE HUGE credit to RapidEdwin on github.
+He makes IMP(integrated movie player ) and this would nt be possible without him .